chris-t-hansen/AdventOfCode/2021/warmupexercise/README.md

 # Advent of Code 2021 Warmup Exercise
-My office runs an Advent of Code party each year.
-This year, they posted a warmup exercise to get everyone ready.
+My office runs an Advent of Code competition each year.
+This year, they posted a warmup exercise to get everyone excited.

 ## Example Problem
 Each line of input is a non-negative integer.
 Find the solution by subtracting the sum of the even numbers from the sum of the odd numbers.